-Instruction Reason for Therapy Duration When and how do you take this medication?
+Medication Name/Dosage Instruction Reason for Therapy Duration What is the name of your medication?
+What is the dosage?
+When and how do you take this medication?
 Why are you taking this medication?
 How long have you been taking this medication?
-When and how do you take this When and how do you take this this medication?